Looking for a survivor? Google offers this search tool:

 Four years of reading the progressive Methodist Student Movement's (now defunct) motive magazine plus high school social studies classes taught by two avowed socialists had radicalized me even more than I knew, but just as much as my parents suspected.

 Not surprisingly, my zeal for justice was tied to religion, a big part of my life.
-Not only was I active in a very liberal Protestant church, but I got even more fired up to right all wrongs -- by osmosis -- through through my part-time job as an pianist/organist and choir accompanist for several churches.
+Not only was I active in a very liberal Protestant church, I got even more fired up to right all wrongs -- by osmosis -- through my part-time job as an pianist/organist and choir accompanist for several churches.
 That was how I earned money for college.
+Shortly after I left home to go to school, our church hired a woman minister, so clearly change was in the air.
+Women could do ANYTHING they wanted!

-First, a little history lesson.
-In spite of its reputation for religious tolerance and enlightenment, parts of the state of Maryland may as well have been in the Deep South in 1961.
-Centuries of tradition forbade people of color to use the toilets at many gas stations or to eat at some restaurants in town.
-Nobody had to tell them, but little reminders like the one above were hung on the wall, just in case.
-If Black people wanted to eat, they could go to a restaurant’s kitchen door for carry out.
+It might be hard to believe today, but, in spite of its historic reputation for religious tolerance and enlightenment, in 1961, parts of the state of Maryland may as well have been in the Deep South.
+Jim Crow laws were not in effect that far north, but they might as well have been because traditions in some parts of the state prevented people of color access to toilets at gas stations and seats at a table at restaurants.
+Nobody had to talk about it, but little reminders like the one above were hung on the wall, just in case.
+If Black people wanted to eat, they could go to a restaurant’s kitchen door for carry-out.
 If they needed a toilet, they had to find a service station willing to accommodate them.
+Federal public accommodation laws were ignored here.

 The Congress on Racial Equality (CORE) jumped on this humiliating event, sending out students from Bowie State College (then, a black school) to test service at restaurants up and down the Maryland highways.
 The Route 40 Freedom Rides were widely publicized, designed to pressure business owners into serving anyone who came in, whether they were black, white, dressed in African garb, or not.
 A few months of Freedom Rides kicked off the eventual desegregation of public accommodations up and down the state, long before there was law undoing the traditions.
 That happened in 1964, shortly before the passage of the US Civil Rights Act.